Disaster Help Center

 Grant Assistance for Individuals and Families

-The California Department of Social Services, Disaster Services Bureau, can provide grant assistance through two programs.
-They are the Individuals and Households Program (IHP) and the State Supplemental Grant Program (SSGP).
-Find out more about grant programs here.
+The California Department of Social Services, Disaster Services Branch, may be able to provide disaster assistance through the State Supplemental Grant Program (SSGP) and the Disaster Case Management Program (DCMP).
+Find out more about these programs here.

-Northern California residents may register for disaster assistance with the Federal Emergency Management Agency.
+California residents may register for individual and household disaster assistance with the Federal Emergency Management Agency.

 In-Home Supportive Services

 Recipients and providers of In-Home Supportive Services with questions regarding services impacted by the wildfires should contact your county IHSS worker.
 Here is a list of county IHSS offices.

 Local Assistance Centers are open in affected counties to provide a wide variety of services and assistance to individuals and families.
 You can contact you local county to determine the location and hours of operation.

 Locating Residents Evacuated from State Licensed Community Care Facilities

 If you are trying to locate someone who has been evacuated from a State licensed community care facility due to the California wildfires the Department has a listing of known evacuations and destinations.

 The California Department of Motor Vehicles (DMV) is offering limited services to residents affected by the wildfires raging across the state.
 Fire victims who need to replace lost or damaged DMV-related documents can do so free of charge at assistance centers in the impacted areas.
 Fire victims also can receive support at local DMV field offices, by calling DMV customer service at 1-800-777-0133 or by visiting www.dmv.ca.gov.